KnutAM/MaterialModelsBase.jl/docs/src/index.md

 ### `material_response`
-The main function is the `material_response` function that primarly dispatches on the `AbstractMaterial` input type.
+The main function is the `material_response` function that primarily dispatches on the `AbstractMaterial` input type.
 Two variants can be called, where the latter allows a reduced stress state, see [Stress States](@ref Stress-states) for further details.
 ```@docs